gjdenhertog/gjdenhertog/USER_MANUAL.md

 - A problem well stated is half solved. - Charles Kettering
 - If you can’t measure it you can’t improve it. - Peter Drucker
 - Weeks of debugging can save hours of design. - Unknown
+- The source code is also the ONLY document in whatever collection you may have that is guaranteed to reflect reality exactly.
+As such, it is the only design document that is known to be true.
+The thoughts, dreams, and fantasies of the designer are only real insofar as they are in the code. - Ron Jeffries